Skin Lifting from Waxing | The Complete Guide

 Retinol and Waxing

-"Retinol" is anything containing a vitamin A derivative (a type of retinoid).
-These products, though used as an ingredient in a lot of skincare items, can make your skin extremely sensitive and very susceptible to damage from outside sources like waxing.
+"Retinol" contains a vitamin A derivative (a type of retinoid).
+Retinol products, though used as an ingredient in a lot of skincare items, can make your skin susceptible to damage from outside sources like waxing.

-The worst part is, some clients might not realize that they're using a potent derivative of vitamin A. They can unknowingly answer "no" on their intake form when asked if they're using a Retinol product, thereby increasing their risk of damages from using retinol and waxing.
+Some clients might not realize that they're using a potent derivative of vitamin A. They can unknowingly answer "no" on their intake form when asked if they're using a Retinol product, thereby increasing their risk of damage from using retinol and waxing.
 Ensure you’ve educated your clients completely on retinol and make sure they double-check their skincare ingredients to avoid mishaps.

 - Retin-A micro